Loxodonta africana, elephant, elefant, L'elephant, elefante, ondjaba,ndjou, tou,onzovo, Khoab

 Enemies: Grown elephants only enemy are poachers, small baby elephants may be taken be Lion if they can get the baby away from the mother but this very seldom happen.

-Interesting facts: Although elephants are very gentle creatures, be careful, they can be fatally dangerous when disturbed, when there are babies in a group, or if a bull is in "musth", thus stay always on a save distance.
+Interesting facts: Although elephants are very gentle creatures, be careful, they can be fatally dangerous when disturbed, or when there are babies in a group.
+In breeding season, the bulls become very aggressive and a safe distance should be kept at all times.